syntasso/kratix-docs/docs/_partials/_using-multiple-promises.md

 ```
 <br />

-Verify the Promises are all installed on your platform cluster
+Verify the Promises are all installed on your Platform Cluster
 ```console
 kubectl --context kind-platform get promises
 ```